MrWeckx/obsidian_apps/aliases/README.md

 Using python and regex you can create aliases so every time you make a internal link such as [[star formation rate]] the program uses a predefined alias to rename to [[star formation rate|SFR]]

 ## Requirements.
-- Python 3 with re, os and distutil libraries
+- Python 3 with `re`, `os` and `distutil` libraries

 ### Implementation.
 Clone the repository to a local file and add your Obsidian Valut path to the directories.py in the root folder.
-I **highly suggest to make a backup copy** before using anything. ***I'm not responsible for missing files or any trouble, use it with caution***
+I **highly suggest to make a backup copy** before using anything. ***I'm not responsible for missing files or any trouble, use it with caution.***

 Execute python3 /path/to/root/aliases_ex.py

 ## Functioning

-The way the programm works is it tries to find in all the vault pages a match for #alias='aliascomeshere' (with the quotation marks) and it assumes that is the current page alias.
+The way the programm works is it tries to find in all the vault pages a match for `#alias='aliascomeshere'` (with the quotation marks) and it assumes that is the current page alias.

 ---